 Whether it’s been an hour or four, food and drink should be main priorities – especially the recovery of liquids.
 The easiest go to for a quick post-run win is a banana, glass of water (330ml) and then some kind of protein shake you can slowly sip down.
 These items will start to get your body back to normal, and should do so within the first hour of your return.

-When you’re back after the run and after you’ve eaten (but before you wash) clean your shoes and gear.
-5 minutes spent here getting the mud off your trail running shoes, unlacing them, taking out the insoles (if possible) and hanging your shoes and the rest of your gear somewhere airy and warm will help preserve their lifespans, and is something you’ll be thankful for later.
-For a full guide on how to properly wash your shoes, see here.
+When you’re back after the run and after you’ve eaten (but before you wash) clean your shoes and gear. five minutes spent here getting the mud off your trail running shoes, unlacing them, taking out the insoles (if possible) and hanging your shoes and the rest of your gear somewhere airy and warm will help preserve their lifespans, and is something you’ll be thankful for later.

 Shower, rest and recover